 On May 15th, the 65 Red Roses painting was unveiled and officially donated by the Federation of Canadian Artists to the Canadian Cystic Fibrosis Foundation.
 This one of a kind art project was created by 65 of the most prestigious Canadian artists in honour of Eva Markvoort, an incredible young woman who passed away on March 27, 2010 after a life long battle with Cystic Fibrosis.

 Measuring 5.5' x 10’, this stunning piece of art is comprised of 65 (8x10") renditions of a single red rose, all put together to form 65 Red Roses, a direct tribute to Eva.
 Each rendition is signed by the artist.
-To find out more about the project and to see the names of all participating artists visit the web site.

 The name of the project, ‘65 Red Roses’, symbolizes Eva’s online nickname.
 "65 Roses" is often used as a pseudonym for Cystic Fibrosis.
 Small children don't understand or cannot pronounce "cystic fibrosis" so they call it "65 roses".
 65_RedRoses was Eva's nickname for her blog.
 She added RED, because it was her favourite colour.